 Alexandra is originally from the Bay Area, and got involved in marketing while working for a mobile gaming company before joining Nitro.
 You can find her eating and drinking her way through San Francisco in her spare time.

 Changes in technology can create a lot of challenges even for the largest companies, but picking the right technology for your startup can accelerate your business’s success.
+You might start out as a company run entirely from your home but might require to upscale into an office because you’ve chosen the right technology.
+Perhaps deciding to try YourCompanyFormations could aid you in scaling the business infrastructure.
+These services are especially helpful if you looking to increase your companies security.
 We’ve compiled a list of the four most common technology challenges facing startups, and how to manage and minimize the impact they may have on your business.

 1. Keeping up with New Technology

 Keeping up with technology that is constantly changing is a huge challenge for any business.
 There is always going to be pressure to move fast and to adapt or adopt new technologies, but this can also prevent startups from achieving their primary business goals.

 Solution: Make sure you are realistic about whether the technology tools you adopt will address your short and long-term business requirements, and that they will have a positive impact on your business goals.

 2. Scaling Technology for Growth

 Startups tend to think about the immediate impact technology is going to have on their work and productivity, which is significant and consulting an Online Marketing Company to start with is a good idea, but they also need to keep business growth in mind.
 The technology choices you make early on will affect scaling your business while minimizing costs and allowing for customer adoption.
 These choices include integration, security, technology migrations, and numerous other variables that are important when starting and growing a business.
 Don’t forget the need for a physical office to improve productivity as you scale.
 I’ve heard that Secure Move can provide some useful insight on how to move into an office as you scale up.